trueneutral1217/GoHomeless/README.md

 3/1/23 - no robo verification added to start of chapter 3.

 3/2/23 - chapter 3 dialog is written.  title?  probably going to go with 'Logic over Common Sense'.

+3/3/23 - voice acting recorded and added to chapters 1 through 3.  haven't created a voice toggle yet, but I probably will soon.